-A. Chino has failed to demonstrate that the discovery sought is material and necessary to his claims.
+B. Chino has failed to demonstrate the discovery sought is material and necessary.

-Chino's requests for discovery must be denied because he has failed to meet the heavy burden of proving that the information sought is "material and necessary" to his claims.
-Allocca v.
-Kelly, 44 A.D.3d 308, 309 (1st Dep't 2007); accord City of Glen Cove Indus.
+Chino's requests for discovery must also be denied because he has failed to meet the heavy burden of proving that the information sought is "material and necessary" to his claims.
+See Allocca v.
+Kelly, 44 A.D.3d 308, 309 (1st Dep't 2007); City of Glen Cove Indus.
 Dev.
-Agency, 79 A.D.3d at 1038; Stapleton Studios, LLC, 7 A.D.3d at 275.
+Agency 79 A.D.3d at 1038; Stapleton Studios, LLC v.
+City of New York, 7 A.D.3d 273, 275 (1st Dep't 2004).

-1. Chino has failed to demonstrate why his request to subpoena Paul Krugman as an expert witness in this litigation is material and necessary to his claims.
+1. Chino has failed to demonstrate why his request to subpoen Paul Krugman as an expert witness in this litigation is material and necessary to his claims.

 Chino argues that Paul Krugman "should be subpoenaed as an expert witness to appear before the Court because there are fundamental differences between the parties as to the economic nature of Bitcoin."
-(Pet.'s Disc.
+Pets.'
+Disc.
 Br.
-11.)
-This argument has no basis in fact or law.
+12. This argument has no basis in fact or law.

-Chino's claim that DFS cites to Paul Krugman "as an expert source supporting their proposition that Bitcoin is money" (Id.) relies on a single citation in DFS's reply papers to a scholarly article written by Paul Krugman over thirty years ago.
-3 (See DFS Reply Br.
-16.)
-Taken in context, this citation was clearly intended to support the narrow proposition that money has historically been understood to serve as a medium of exchange and a store of value.
-4 (Id.)
-In
+Chino's claim that DFS cites to Paul Krugman "as an expert source supporting their proposition that Bitcoin is money," id., relies on a single citation in DFS's cross-motion papers to a scholarly article written by Paul Krugman over thirty years ago,3 see DFS's Cross-Mot.
+Br.
+22-23.
+Taken in context, this citation was clearly intended to support the narrow proposition that money has historically been understood to serve as a medium of exchange and a store of value.4 Id.
+In plucking this single citation from DFS's cross-motion papers, Chino attempts to transform its meaning into something wildly different, arguing that DFS relies on "Paul Krugman as an expert authority to support the proposition that Bitcoin is money," but gets his "views wrong" because he has "repeatedly argue[d] that Bitcoin is not money because it is not a stable store of value."
+Pets.'
+Disc.
+Br.
+8, 12.
+Consequently, Chino contends, "Paul Krugman should be brought in as an expert witness before the Court to explain this contradiction, and provide an opportunity to explain directly to the Court the economic nature of Bitcoin."
+Id. at 12-13.